Random Products of Standard Maps: Applications and examples

-Here we generalize the results of \cite{NUHD} to several settings.
-We will start by showing that $s_r,s_r^{-1}$ satisfy conditions \textbf{S-1,S-2}, and $\{f_r\}_r$ is an adapted family.
+Here we generalize the results of \cite{NUHD}, allowing higher-dimensional center behavior.
+We will start by showing that $s_r,s_r^{-1}$ satisfy conditions \textbf{S-1},\textbf{S-2}, and that the coupling in $\{f_r\}_r$ is adapted.
 We do so because we will be using similar types of couplings in our other examples, and because we are interested in dynamics related to the standard family.

-The proof of conditions \textbf{S-1,S-2} for $s_r$ essentially follow from the computations carried in Section 4 of \cite{NUHD}, and are recalled below.
+The proof of conditions \textbf{S-1},\textbf{S-2} for $s_r$ essentially follow from the computations carried in Section 4 of \cite{NUHD}, and are recalled below.
 A direct computation shows that

-where $\Omega_r(x,y)=2+[r]\cos(x)$.
-For $m=(x,y)$ the vectors $\sigma_r(m)=(1,\Omega(m))$, $\varsigma_r(m)=(\Omega(m),-1)$ form an orthogonal basis of $E^c_{f_r}(m)$, and one checks that
+where $\Omega_r(x,y)=2+r\cos(x)$.
+For $z=(x,y)$ the vectors $\vec{v}_r(z)=(1,\Omega_r(z))$, $\vec{h}_r(z)=(\Omega_r(z),-1)$ form an orthogonal basis of $T_z\Tor$, and one checks that

 With this it is easy to verify that if $X$\ is a unit vector field in $\mathbb{T}^2$,